marsdrums/test-tutorial/visual-quality/index.md

 It's a very simple patch, but there are a couple of things i want you to focus on.
 First of all, I disabled @gamma_correction on both {jit.gl.pbr} objects, and I'm computing the color space conversion manually using {jit.gl.pix.codebox}.
 Don't mind about the other settings of {jit.gl.pbr}, we'll talk about those in another chapter.

 We said we wanted a bright, sunny day, but honestly, the result looks kind of dull and dark.
 I set the @diffuse attribute of {jit.gl.light} to a color that resembles the sunlight color, but it doesn't seem enough to get the effect we were after.
 It doesn't look like an outdoor scene because the light isn't intense enough.
-This brings us to a key concept: ***light color is NOT light intensity***.
+This brings us to a key concept:

+> [!IMPORTANT]
+> light color is NOT light intensity.

 When we set the @diffuse attribute of {jit.gl.light} what we are actually setting is the light's "tint"; if we want to have a light of arbitrary instesity, we should take those values and multiply them by an intensity value.
 Let's see what it looks like now:

 ![](./images/visual-quality_013.png)

 I'm using the {swatch} object to decide the light tint, and I multiply each component of the color value by an intensity parameter.
 This way, the light we get resembles sunlight much more.
+This brings us to yet another cardinal concept:

+> [!IMPORTANT]
-This brings us to yet another cardinal concept: ***you should think in terms of light energy, not in terms of light color***.
+> You should think in terms of light energy, not in terms of light color.

 When we set the @diffuse attribute of {jit.gl.light} we are expressing how much energy comes from the light source -> how much red, how much green, and how much blue.
 If you look at the values in the message box below the object {vexpr}, you can notice how values go way past 1.
 So, don't be afraid to crank up these numbers!

 The light intensity looks correct, but we lost all the details on the shape: the image looks burnt!
 Let's take a look at the values that are being sent to {jit.pworld}: